Dancaboosemc/Connect4/README.md

 * Favorites Info Playlist creator - Feature will allow users to have "New Music" playlists created based on their favorites playlist.
 (Dan user story)

+* Database Implementation - Feature will allow songs and artist info to be stored locally on the machine.
+This will also include spotify credentials.
+(Max)

+* Client Credentials retrieval/User Authentication - Will allow the user to access the spotify api with their spotify account credentials.
+(Austin)

 ## To-do list:
 * Wow improvement to be done 1
 * Wow improvement to be done 2